 Introduction

-WiiT ensures that electronic signatures meet the requirements of relevant legislation, including the Wills Act and the Electronic Transactions Act.
+WiiT ensures that electronic signatures meet the requirements of relevant legislation, including the Electronic Transactions (Victoria) Act 2000 and the Oaths and Affirmations Act 2018.
+These acts enable electronic signatures for a wide range of documents including affidavits, contracts, deeds, and powers of attorney.
 Participants can draw or type their signature in a secure dialogue box and place it appropriately on the document, while all other participants can see the signature being made in real time.
 Once a signature is finalised, it becomes locked, ensuring the document's integrity.

-Live Video Conferencing: WiiT enables real-time video conferencing, ensuring participants can see and hear each other clearly, which is essential for adhering to REP's witnessing requirements for documents like wills and powers of attorney.
+Live Video Conferencing: WiiT enables real-time video conferencing, ensuring participants can see and hear each other clearly, which is essential for legal witnessing requirements across all document types.
+This meets the audiovisual link requirements specified in the Oaths and Affirmations Act 2018 for affidavits and the Electronic Transactions Act for other documents.

 Document Review and Cursor Tracking: All participants view the same document simultaneously, with each individual's cursor movements visible on screen.
 This transparency ensures confidence in the signing process and meets the requirement for witnesses and signers to observe each other's actions.